-June area forums give you the opportunity to tell us how you would like to spend funding for this area.
+June's area forum will give you the opportunity to tell us how you would spend £20,000 on additional council services in your area.
 Do you think your area needs more activities for young people, bins or benches, signs for your local park?
 Come along and choose from a wide range of council activities....

 In previous years, we have asked residents to fill in questionnaires.

-However this year, to have your say, you will need to attend the area forum
+However this year, to have your say, you will need to attend the area forum.